aaron-grau/curic/html-css/homeworks/introduction/introduction_html_exercise.md

 Practice writing HTML and coding popular HTML elements by creating a recipe page.

-First Create a new file with your first/last name and the name of your recipe.
+First Create a new file with your first/last name and the name of your recipe, e.g. `kevin_mccall_shakshuka.html`.

-**Example:** "kevin_mccall_shakshuka.html"

 Start with the standard HTML structure.
 We will go over this in more detail later in the curriculum.
 For now, write all of today's exercise within the body tag.